Lake Grove Village Center Parking Management Plan

 The City Council held a public hearing and adopted the Lake Grove Parking Management Parking Plan on May 3.
 View the meetings and read the materials for the Council and Planning Commission meetings at the bottom of the page.

 In 2008, after many years of work by community stakeholders, the Lake Grove Village Center Plan was adopted by the City Council.
 The Plan provides a framework and outlines implementation measures to achieve the community’s vision for a welcoming, mixed-use, and pedestrian-friendly neighborhood community in Lake Grove.
 The Parking Management Plan is one of the key measures for implementing the vision and addressing some of the issues identified throughout the Lake Grove Village Center planning processes.

-The project is funded by a grant from the Transportation and Growth Management (TGM) Program, a joint program of the Oregon Department of Transportation and the Oregon Department of Land Conservation and Development.
+The project was funded by a grant from the Transportation and Growth Management (TGM) Program, a joint program of the Oregon Department of Transportation and the Oregon Department of Land Conservation and Development.
 This TGM grant is financed, in part, by federal Moving Ahead for Progress in the 21st Century ("MAP-21"), local government, and State of Oregon funds.

 The Lake Grove Parking Management Plan was adopted by the City Council on May 3.

 The public hearing for the Lake Grove Parking Plan was May 3, 2016.